juxor/afaq/markdown/secJ5.md

 corrupting effects of electioneering.
 History is littered with radical, politically aware movements using elections and ending up becoming part of the system they aimed to transform.
-Most anarchists doubt that Libertarian Muncipalism will be any different -- after all, it is the circumstances the parties find themselves in which are decisive, not the theory they hold.
+Most anarchists doubt that Libertarian Municipalism will be any different -- after all, it is the circumstances the parties find themselves in which are decisive, not the theory they hold.
 Why would libertarians be immune to this but not Marxists or Greens?

- Lastly, most anarchists question the whole process on which Libertarian Muncipalism bases itself on.
+Lastly, most anarchists question the whole process on which Libertarian Municipalism bases itself on.
 The idea of communes is a key one of anarchism and so strategies to create them in the here and now are important.
-However, to think that using alienated, representative institutions to abolish these institutions is wrong.
+However, to think that we can use alienated, representative institutions to abolish these institutions is wrong.
 As Italian activists who organised a neighbourhood assembly by non-electoral means argue _"[t]o accept power and to say that the others were acting in bad faith and that we would be better, would **force** non-anarchists towards direct democracy.
 We reject this logic and believe that organisations must come from the grassroots."_ [_"Community Organising in Southern Italy"_, pp. 16-19, **Black Flag** no. 210, p.
 18]

 Thus Libertarian Municipalism reverses the process by which community assemblies will be created.
 Instead of anarchists using elections to build such bodies, they must work in their communities directly to create them (see [section J.5.1](secJ5.html#secj51) for more details).
 Using the catalyst of